MohammedADev/Dressin-Bot/README.md

 ## License

-This project is open-source and available under the ISC License.
+This project is open-source and available under the BSD 3-Clause License with the Commons Clause License.